MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 System Properties are defined when building a :ref:`standalone_application`, by declaring ``*.properties.list`` files in MicroEJ Classpath.

-The file format is a standard Java properties file.
+The file format is a standard `Java properties file`_.
 Example:

 .. code-block:: xml
    :caption: Example of Contents of a MicroEJ Properties File